Mixiaoxiao/ActionMenu/README.md

 Proguard
 --------
-In order to use this library with proguard, You need to add, well... ,`nothing` to your `proguard.cfg`.
+In order to use this library with proguard, you need to add, well..., `nothing` to your `proguard.cfg`.